 As many of the professional currency traders have been professional stock traders in the past and they still trade stocks as well, they are used to have this indicator on their charts.

 They are somehow addicted to Stochastic Oscillator.

 The question is whether Stochastic Oscillator is really a good indicator or not?

-So, first you have to master your trading strategy and the trading tools and indicators it has, and then you have to wait for the strongest trade setups and ignore the weak and questionable ones.
+So, first you have to master your trading strategy and the trading tools and indicators it has, and then you must wait for strongest trade setups and ignore weak and questionable ones.

-If so, you will make profit, no matter what trading strategy and indicator you are using.
+If so, you will make profit, no matter what trading strategy and indicator you use.

-If not, you will lose, no matter you have the best trading strategies, indicators, software, and… .
+If not, you will lose, whether you have the best trading strategies, indicators, software, and… .